 - A. Identification of Persons with Community Protection Issues - 1.
-Case resource managers (CRM) will use the criteria established on DSHS 10-258, Individual with Community Protection Issues, and as defined in this policy, to identify children and adults who should be evaluated for having community protection issues. - 2.
-When a CRM becomes aware of any of the above conditions, complete DSHS 10-258, Individual with Community Protection Issues within five (5) working days and forward it, together with copies of supporting documentation, to the designated regional CPP coordinator or committee for consideration. - 3.
-In consultation with the CRM, the regional CPP coordinator/committee will: - a.
+Case resource managers (CRM) will use the criteria established on DSHS Form 10-258, Individual With Community Protection Issues, and as defined in this policy, to identify children and adults who should be evaluated for having community protection issues. - When a CRM becomes aware of any of the above conditions, complete DSHS Form 10-258 within five (5) working days and forward it, together with copies of supporting documentation, to the designated regional CPP coordinator or committee for consideration. - 3.
+In consultation with the CRM, the regional CPP coordinator/committee will:

+- a.
 Identify and obtain any additional information needed, including a current professional assessment if indicated (see section B, Professional Assessments, below); and - b.
 Determine whether the person meets the criteria for "individual with community protection issues" as defined in this policy.
-If so, identify the person as a Specialized Client in CARE. - c.
-If the person does not meet the criteria but does exhibit sexually inappropriate behaviors, identify the person as a Specialized Client in CARE for tracking only. - 4.
-When it has been determined that a person has community protection issues, after verification of conviction(s) and/or confirmation by the professional assessment, and will be identified as a Specialized Client in CARE, the CRM or other designated staff will: - a.
-Revise the person's DSHS 10-258, Individual with Community Protection Issues to reflect additional information obtained in the review process; - b.
+If so, place the person on the DDD CP database. - c.
+If the person does not meet the criteria but does exhibit sexually inappropriate behaviors, place the person on the DDD CP database for information tracking only. - 2.
+When it has been determined that a person has community protection issues, after verification of conviction(s) and/or confirmation by the professional assessment, and will be placed on the database, the CRM or other designated staff will: - a.
+Revise the person's DSHS Form 10-258 to reflect additional information obtained in the review process; - b.
 Add the person's name and essential information to the DDD CP database; - c.
 Label the person's case record in accordance with local procedures; - d.
 Notify current service providers of community protection status; - e.
-Modify the Individual Service Plan (ISP); and

-- f.
-Notify the person and his/her legal representative as described in Procedures, Section C, of this policy. - 5.
-When the decision is made not to place a person on the DDD CP database, the regional CPP coordinator/committee must forward a copy of the form and accompanying documentation to the Field Services Administrator (FSA) for final resolution. - a.
-File the completed DSHS 10-258, Individual with Community Protection Issues with a written notation that the person does not meet criteria in a separate file from the client record; and - b.
-Identify the person as a Specialized Client and add essential information in CARE.
+Modify the Individual Service Plan (ISP); and - f.
+Notify the person and his/her legal representative as described in Procedures, Section C, of this policy. - 3.
+When the decision is made not to place a person on the DDD CP database, the regional CPP coordinator/committee must forward a copy of the form and accompanying documentation to the Field Services Administrator (FSA) for final resolution.
+File the Individual with Community Protection Issues form with a written notation that the person does not meet criteria in a separate file from the client record.